 | Annual maintenance | $30K – $60K | $5K – $15K | $10K – $25K |

-| Consumables/year | $20K - $50K | $2K - $5K | $5K - $10K |
+| Consumables / year | $20K – $50K | $2K – $5K | $5K – $10K |

-| Training | $10K - $30K | $3K - $8K | $5K - $10K |
+| Training (one-time) | $10K – $30K | $3K – $8K | $5K – $10K |

 The Chinese Medical Robot Advantage